canvastack/stencil/docs/ARCHITECTURE/ADVANCED_SYSTEMS/3-THEME_MARKETPLACE_SYSTEM.md

                        │
                        ▼
 ┌──────────────────────────────────────────────────────────────┐
-│      DATABASE (Supabase/PostgreSQL) - 🚧 PLANNED             │
+│      DATABASE (PostgreSQL) - 🚧 PLANNED             │
 │                                                              │
 │  Tables:                                                     │
 │  • themes (registry of all themes)                          │